tuna/gdanmaku-server/README.md

 ```
 docker run -d --name danmaku --link redis:myredis -v /path/to/gdanmaku-server:/data/gdanmaku -p IP:Port:5000 danmaku:dev python3 gdanmaku/webserver.py
 ```
-If you want to use it in Wechat, please set the port to 80, and open the firewall.
+If you want to use it in Wechat alone, please set `port` to 80, and open the firewall.

+>If you want to use it in Telegram, however, you need to setup reverse proxy and a certificate besides set `port` to 5000.
+>
+>Here are the links for [Telegram Webhook Setup Tutorial](https://core.telegram.org/bots/webhooks) in your convenience.
+>You may find `docker_conf/easy_setup.sh` and `docker_conf/nginx.conf` helpful.

 Good luck, and have fun!